Tiloup9291/aarch64-none-elf-cross-compiler/README.md

 # aarch64-none-elf-cross-compiler
 YAACCT, Yet Another Aarch64 Cross-Compiler Toolchain.
 ## Preamble
 Yes, you might ask yourself why you fall again on another aarch64-non-elf cross-compiler.
 Well, i had a need to build code for an aarch64 cpu running baremetal from my development PC with x86_64.
-I also need a lesser standard C library, so the choice fall for newlib.
+I also need a lesser standard C library, so the choice fall for newlib.<br><br>
 My development PC use a standard Linux Distro (Fedora).
 And also, i was starting from scratch.
 I followed a lot of tutorials only to realized they don't work for my case or are broken.
-A lot of them consider your are already running with newlib from your build host.
-What about it is not?
-That was my case!
-So, here is my reminder for myself and everyone finding it.
-My article will try to cover the steps starting from your base distro, to a 2 stage cross compiler building, to finally be able to cross-compile for target aarch64-none-elf with newlib from a x86_64 build host.
+A lot of them consider you are already running with newlib from your build host.
+What about it is not?<br><br>
+That was my case!<br><br>
+So, here is my reminder for myself and everyone finding it.<br><br>
+My article will try to cover the steps starting from your base distro, to a 2 stage cross compiler building, to finally be able to cross-compile for target aarch64-none-elf with newlib from a x86_64 build host.<br><br>
 The native distro gcc will be your bootstrap compiler and the native distro glibc will be the stage 1 library.
 Than, we will build binutils cross x86_64<->aarch64 to make the stage 1 compiler.
-Next we will build the stage 2 newlib library and finally build the stage 2 compiler with th help of the stage 1 compiler and stage 2 newlib.
-A complete from scratch toolchain as the following steps : 1. make linker and assembler for your host build 2. make a bootstrap compiler 3. make stage 1 library for headers 4. make linker and assembler for your target 5. make stage 1 cross-compiler 6. make stage 2 cross-library for libs and headers 7. make stage 2 cross-compiler.
-Since we need a toolchain from scratch but starting from an official distro, steps 1 to 3 are already make! :)  All stage 2 resources is what you need to cross-compile sources code from your host build machine to your target.
-Additionnally, each cross build output give you tools for your host build architecture and your target architecture.
+Next we will build the stage 2 newlib library and finally build the stage 2 compiler with the help of the stage 1 compiler and stage 2 newlib. <br><br>
+A complete from scratch toolchain as the following steps : - 1. make linker and assembler for your host build - 2. make a bootstrap compiler - 3. make stage 1 library for headers - 4. make linker and assembler for your target - 5. make stage 1 cross-compiler - 6. make stage 2 cross-library for libs and headers - 7. make stage 2 cross-compiler.<br><br>
+Since we need a toolchain from scratch but starting from an official distro, steps 1 to 3 are already make! :) <br><br>
+All stage 2 resources are what you need to cross-compile sources code from your host build machine to your target.<br><br>
+Additionnally, each cross build output give you tools for your host build architecture and your target architecture.<br><br>
 So, instead of a three entities toolchain: build machine - host machine - target machine, we have a two entities toolchain : build and host machine - target machine.

 ## Prerequisites and compatibilities
 To initially follow my architecture :<br>